-We’re using the USB creator tool to automatically download and create Cloudready bootable USB.
+We’re using the USB creator tool to automatically download and create a Cloudready bootable USB.

 Step #1.
 Plug a USB drive into your computer and run the USB creator tool.
 It will detect the USB drive and asks you to proceed with the download.
 I assume it downloads an ISO file and then automatically burns it to USB creating a fully functional boot drive.

 Step #3.
 Select your USB Drive and Cloudready will boot in a few seconds.
-It takes longer with standard Hard Drives but should be up in no time on Solid-state drive.
+It takes longer with standard Hard Drives but should be up in no time on Solid-state drives.

 Sign in with a Google Account, I think it’s required to get into the OS, the OS feels and works exactly like an Original Chrome OS.
 Later if you feel, you can install the OS by using the Install icon in the taskbar.

 More Chrome OS forks are available on the Internet, you should try them before picking one for daily usage.
-On my testing, (#1)Arnoldthebat’s forks did amazing work and it gets updated daily weekly, and monthly channel.
+On my testing, (#1)Arnoldthebat’s forks did fantastic work and it gets updated daily weekly, and monthly channels.